Picasso85/Item-Management-System/README.md

-i like cooments but i dont like write comment:P just work and progress..
+i like comments but i dont like write comments
+:P just work and progress..

 app about inventory system plus some extra stuff :P